 Note that a real-estate-related MAP project in the Ross School may be counted toward meeting one or two of the course requirements for the certificate.
 The requirements the course meets depend on the content of the MAP.
 Students should provide a copy of the completed MAP project to the Faculty Director for a decision about what requirements the MAP meets.

-- Sample Schedule for Master of Urban Planning Students (PDF)
+- Sample Schedule for Master of Urban and Regional Planning Students (PDF)

 - Sample Schedule for Master of Architecture Students (2-Year) (PDF)